powerfulseal/powerfulseal/docs/policies/kubectl.md

 nav_order: 1
 ---

-# Setup things to test
+# New pod startup SLO
 {: .no_toc }

 ## Table of contents